-Seahawks training camp Day 4: What happened, injury report, highlights and more
+Seahawks training camp Day 4 highlights: Marshawn Lynch makes an appearance

-RENTON—- You had to look hard to see him, but Marshawn Lynch was back at the VMAC Monday, peering out long enough to sit down quickly at the table of KJR-AM and a show hosted by former teammate Cliff Avril.
+RENTON — You had to look hard to see him, but former Seahawks running back Marshawn Lynch was back at the VMAC on Monday, peering out long enough to sit down quickly at the table of KJR-AM and a show hosted by former teammate Cliff Avril.
 The only real proof was a photo snapped by Tom Pelissero of the NFL Network.

-Lynch was in town for some personal appearances over the weekend including a meet-and-greet at his downtown Beast Mode store.
+Lynch was in town for some personal appearances over the weekend, including a meet-and-greet at his downtown Beast Mode store.

 How are things going with Lynch in what is apparently the first year of permanent retirement?
-We imagine he’d nod and say “thank you for asking.”
+We imagine he’d nod and say, “Thank you for asking.”

 As for real football, that was easier to see as the Seahawks finally put on shoulder pads — full pads will wait one more day, apparently — and did some actual hitting.

-“We were looking forward to this since the last time we were in pads (the playoff loss at Dallas),” said defensive coordinator Ken Norton Jr. “And I think a lot of things we do are getting ready for this day acclimation and getting guys and working them out and getting them strong for a day like this, and so far, so good.”
+“We were looking forward to this since the last time we were in pads (the playoff loss at Dallas),” defensive coordinator Ken Norton Jr. said.
+“And I think a lot of things we do are getting ready for this day acclimation and getting guys and working them out and getting them strong for a day like this, and so far, so good.”

 Indeed, what is always the major fear on the first day of hitting is injuries.
 But if there were any they were not apparent — no one got carted off or anything like that — though undoubtedly some guys are more sore now than they have been in a while.

-It was the usual roughly 90-minute workout with lots of situational work, much of it red zone work.
+It was the usual roughly 90-minute workout with lots of situational work, much of it red-zone work.

 Play of the day

-The offense appears to have fewer question marks than the defense going into camp, with Russell Wilson re-signed, a set offensive line, a returning 1,000-yard rusher in Chris Carson and a receiving corps bolstered by some exciting rookies.
+The offense appeared to have fewer question marks than the defense entering camp, with quarterback Russell Wilson re-signed, a set offensive line, a returning 1,000-yard rusher in Chris Carson and a receiving corps bolstered by some exciting rookies.

-But for much of the team sessions the defense appeared to hold its own, including getting a score of its own on a pick-six by rookie defensive back Ugo Amadi.
+But for much of the team sessions Monday the defense appeared to hold its own, including getting a score on a pick-six by rookie defensive back Ugo Amadi.

-Amadi corralled a high pass from Paxton Lynch that went off Carson’s hands, controlling it and then racing upfield with no offensive player in reach for a roughly 80-yard TD or so.
+Amadi corralled a high pass from Paxton Lynch that went off Carson’s hands, controlling it and then racing upfield with no offensive player in reach for a TD that was 90-plus yards.

-Amadi, a fourth-round pick from Oregon, can play both corner and safety but so far has been mostly at safety, as he was on this play.
+Amadi, a fourth-round draft pick from Oregon, can play both corner and safety but has been mostly at safety, as he was on this play.

 Injury report